BrandonCorey/LS_170_notes/layer_4.md

 There is increased latency assoicated with TCP for reasons like:
 - Three way handshake as it requires multiple acknowledgements before the connection can be established
 - Head-of-line blocking --> Because data needs to be delivered in order, if one piece needs to be retransmitted, the pieces that come after need to be buffered until retransmission has completed

+## UDP ##
+User Datagram protocol (UDP) is a **connectionless** protocol of the transport layer that provides data transfer
+- PDU is called a datagram
+- Encapsulates data frrom the application layer and adds header info
+- Header only includes **source port, destination port, length of datagram (in bits), and checksum**
+  - Checksum is optional when used with IPv4 since it also has a checksum, but mandatory with IPv6 as it doesn't
+- UDP also provides multiplexing as it stores port information that can be used to de-multiplex the data later on
+- Does **NOT** resolve network unreliability of layers below it
+  - No guarentee of delivery
+  - No guarentee of correct delivery order
+  - No congestion avoidance or flow control mechanism
+  - No connection state tracking mechanism (since it is connectionless protocol)

+### Benefits of UDP ###
+Although less reliable, the simplicity allows for certain advantages over TCP
+- Speed:
+  - UDP is connectionless and does not need to wait for a connection to be established process before sending data
+  - The actual data transfer is also faster as there are no acknowledgements, retransmissions, or necessities for in order delivery, reduces queue latency
+- More flexibility:
+  - UDP offers fast, barebones data transfer to an application process that can be built upon in the above application layer
+  - This means a developer may implement something like in order delivery, but decide not to implement acknowledges as occasional lost data may not me important
+  - **NOTE: There are best practices to adhere to when using UDP, like implementing your own form of congestion avoidance**

+A videogame or a video call are examples of applications that would benefit from using UDP as speed is more important than perfect data
+  - Applications that suffer greatly from increased latency may benefit from utilizing UDP at the transfer layer